Name and taxon details: UI counter intuitive regarding cache states

 - plain text labels (no text field box border around)

-#5 Updated by Andreas Müller 10 months ago
+#5 Updated by Andreas Müller over 1 year ago

 Andreas Kohlbecker wrote: